wso2/docs-is/en/docs/guides/applications/inbound-auth-for-sp.md

 and parses all the incoming authentication requests and builds the corresponding response.
 A given inbound authenticator has two parts:

 - Request Processor
 - Response Builder

-For each protocol supported by WSO2 Identity Server, there should be an inbound authenticator.
-WSO2 Identity Server includes inbound authenticators for SAML 2.0, OpenID Connect, OAuth 2.0, Kerberos KDC, WS-Trust STS, and WS-Federation (passive).
-The responsibility of the SAML 2.0 request processor is to accept a SAML request from a service provider, validate the SAML request, and build a common object model that is understood by the authentication framework and handover the request to it.
+There should be an inbound authenticator for each protocol supported by WSO2 Identity Server.
+WSO2 Identity Server includes inbound authenticators for SAML 2.0, OpenID Connect, OAuth 2.0, Kerberos KDC, WS-Trust STS and WS-Federation (passive).
+The responsibility of the SAML 2.0 request processor is to accept a SAML request from a service provider, validate the SAML request, and build a common object model that is understood by the authentication framework and hand over the request to it.
 The responsibility of the SAML response builder is to accept a common object model from the authentication framework and build a SAML response out of it.

-Both the request processors and the response builders are protocol-aware, while the authentication framework is not coupled to any protocol.
+The request processors and the response builders are protocol-aware, while the authentication framework is not coupled to any protocol.
 For more information on the inbound authentication flow, see [Architecture](../../get-started/architecture).